natalie0826/to-do-app/README.md

 # to-do-app
 ToDo application is created using react/redux

+*How to build project?*

+1. Run 'npm install'
-To start app run 'npm install', then 'npm start'
+2. Then run 'npm start'
+3. Enjoy! :)